BackofenLab/RNAProt/README.md

 In model prediction mode (`rnaprot predict`), whole-site (`--mode 1`) or moving window peak region (`--mode 2`) predictions are output.
 Optionally, the top scoring windows can also be plotted as profiles just like for `rnaprot eval`.

-In `--mode 2`, The `peak_regions.bed` contains the peak regions on the reference (depending on input sequence, transcript, or genomic coordinates), in 11-column BED format:
+In `--mode 2`, `peak_regions.bed` contains the peak regions on the reference (depending on input sequence, transcript, or genomic coordinates), in 11-column BED format:

 ```